 NH Natural Hazards

-The 2008 Young Scientist Outstanding Poster Paper (YSOPP) Award is awarded to Fabrizio Romano for the poster/PICO entitled:
+The 2008 Young Scientist Outstanding Poster Paper (YSOPP) Awards is awarded to Fabrizio Romano for the poster/PICO entitled:

 Rupture process of the 25 September 2003 Tokachi-Oki (Hokkaido, Japan) Mw 8.3 earthquake from joint inversion of tsunami waveform and GPS data (Romano, F.; Lorito, S.; Piatanesi, A.; Antonioli, A.; Hirata, K.)